Follow our free guide to form an LLC in Arizona

 Step 5: Create an LLC Operating Agreement

-An Operating Agreement is not required to form an LLC in Arizona, but it is still considered a vital necessity for any successful business to add structure and project a professional attitude.
+An LLC Operating Agreement is considered a vital necessity for any successful business to add structure and projects a sense of professionalism.

 A recent change to Arizona LLC laws will soon affect the contents of the Operating Agreement, as well as its mandatory status with the state.
 The new law will go into effect in September 2019.